Frank Schwalba-Hoth: Consulting & networking

 Since Frank Schwalba-Hoth left the European Parliament in 1987 he has been a consultant and networker in Brussels.
 He was director of the Greenpeace liaison office for several years.
 In 1998 he founded Conseillé+Partners together with Silvana Koch-Mehrin.
-Later he worked for the TACIS Programme of the European Commission in Central Asia and assisted the ratification process of the Aarhus Convention in Moldova and the Ukraine.
+Later he worked for the TACIS Programme of the European Commission in Central Asia and assisted the ratification process of the Aarhus Convention in Moldova and Ukraine.
 Since 2002 he is an independent political analyst and strategist.

 Since 1989 Frank Schwalba-Hoth has organised monthly networking events called Soirée Internationale with 60 to 80 participants from different professional, cultural, national and social backgrounds.
 In 2006, he became a member of the advisory council of the Right Livelihood Award established in 1980 by Jakob von Uexkull.
 In 2011 and 2012 he published the EU Stakeholder directory, "a 900 page print and online directory of who’s who and what’s where in Brussels".

 Since 2013 he is member of the board of directors (conseil d'administration) of the Brussels-based European Quarter Management Fund (EQuAMA).

 Since 2014 he is member of the "EU Community Advisory Council" of the web-based newsletter EurActiv.

 Since 2015 he is together with Roswitha Fessler-Ketteler, MEP Heidi Hautala, Vytautas Landsbergis and Aleksi Malmberg member of the advisory board of the Caucasian Chamber Orchestra association and its German "Förderverein".

 Since 2016 he is member of the Advisory Board of the European Sustainable Cities Summit.